gitter-badger/panda-editor/README.md

 # Panda Editor

-### Powerful code editor for Panda.js game development
+### Code editor for Panda game development

-With Panda Editor, you can speed up your development and use Toolkit features right from your editor.

-## Install
+## Download

-- Coming soon
+- _Coming soon_

 ## Features

-- Split your code into classes and modules
+- Automatically split your code into classes
-- Code more efficiently with keyboard shortcuts
+- Autocomplete with Panda classes and methods
+- Snippets for common Panda functions
-- Build your project straight from the editor
+- Build your project with single mouse click
-- Change layout with different themes
+- Multiple themes to make the editor fit your eye
+- High performance code editor based on [Ace](http://ace.c9.io/)
+- Easily add assets to your game with drag & drop _(coming)_
 - See changes instantly in your game _(coming)_